botcreatermode/Nettacker/readme.md

 ![2018-01-19_0-45-07](https://user-images.githubusercontent.com/7676267/35123376-283d5a3e-fcb7-11e7-9b1c-92b78ed4fecc.gif)

 OWASP Nettacker project is created to automate information gathering, vulnerability scanning and eventually generating a report for networks, including services, bugs, vulnerabilities, misconfigurations, and other information.
 This software **will** utilize TCP SYN, ACK, ICMP, and many other protocols in order to detect and bypass Firewall/IDS/IPS devices.
-By leveraging a unique method in OWASP Nettacker for discovering protected services and devices such as SCADA.
+By leveraging a unique method in botcreatermode Nettacker for discovering protected services and devices such as SCADA.
 It would make a competitive edge compared to other scanner making it one of the bests.

 * OWASP Page: https://www.owasp.org/index.php/OWASP_Nettacker